Swimming is an excellent sport that teaches incredible life lessons and instills virtuous qualities within its participants.

 For swimmers age 10 & under, you can expect a swim team to offer 5 – 6 practices per week.
 Some coaches will want their athletes there every day, without exceptions.
 Other coaches are more relaxed and will recommend a smaller number of practices per week.
 Personally, as a coach, I encourage kids to never plan to miss.
 Why?
 Because things come up.
 Last minute homework, family emergencies, illness, fender benders… there are a million things that can keep your kid from attending practice.
 Always plan to go to practice, this stands true to all ages.
 This is a basic life lesson you can start at a young age.
 Commitment.

 Swim meets will likely be timed finals, single session events, so just an afternoon or just a morning.
 Sometimes meets will only last one day, but more often will be two.
 Friday afternoon coupled with Saturday morning or Saturday morning and Sunday morning.

-At this age your swimmer should be having fun and learning about being a team player.
-Emphasis on fun.
+At this age, your young swimmer should be having fun and learning about being a team player (emphasis on fun).
 FUN.
 They are encouraging and cheering for each other and doing things together as a team.

 Swimmer Goals & Progress

 Young swimmers go through tremendous growth & development during early involvement with swimming, learning how to listen and take instructions- and execute them.
 Their motor skills are increasing drastically.
 They are exploring their limits and pushing themselves.